Chipped Tooth Towson, MD

 How Can I Prevent a Chipped Tooth?

-There are several things you do to prevent a chipped tooth:
+You can do the following things to prevent a chipped tooth:

 • Maintain good oral hygiene practices at home